-- 3.6.
+- 2. Two different procedures are to be followed: - One dealing with vehicles identified in the sample, due to an emission-related defect, causing outliers in the results (section 3). - 2.
+The other dealing with the total sample (section 4). - 3.
+PROCEDURE TO BE FOLLOWED WITH OUTLYING EMITTERS IN THE SAMPLE. - 3.1.
+A vehicle is said to be an outlying emitter, when for any regulated component the limit value as shown in section 5.3.1.4 of Annex I is exceeded significantly. - 3.2.
+With a minimum sample size of 3, and a maximum sample size as determined by the procedure of paragraph 4, the sample is scanned for the occurrence of outlying emitters. - 3.3.
+When an outlying emitter is found, the cause of the excess emission must be determined. - 3.4.
+When more than one vehicle is found to be an outlying emitter, due to the same cause, the sample is regarded as having failed. - 3.5.
+When only one outlying emitter has been found, or when more than one outlying emitter is found, but due to different causes, the sample is increased by one vehicle, unless the maximum sample size has already been reached. - 3.5.1.
+When in the increased sample more than one vehicle is found to be an outlying emitter, due to the same cause, the sample is regarded as having failed. - 3.5.2.
+When in the maximum sample size not more than one outlying emitter is found, where the excess emission is due to the same cause, the sample is regarded as having passed with regard to the requirements of section 3 of this Appendix. - 3.6.
 Whenever a sample is increased due to the requirements of 3.5, the statistical procedure of paragraph 4 is applied to the increased sample. - 4.
 PROCEDURE TO BE FOLLOWED WITHOUT SEPARATE EVALUATION OF OUTLYING EMITTERS IN THE SAMPLE. - 4.1.
 With a minimum sample size of three the sampling procedure is set so that the probability of a batch passing a test with 40 % of the production defective is 0,95 (producer's risk = 5 %) while the probability of a batch being accepted with 75 % of the production defective is 0,15 (consumer's risk = 15 %). - 4.2.
-For each of the pollutants given in section 6.2.1 of Annex I, the following procedure is used (see Figure I/7).

-Where

-- L = the limit value for the pollutant, - X_i = the value of the measurement for the i-th vehicle of the sample, - n = the current sample number. - 4.3.
-The test statistic quantifying the number of non-conforming vehicles, i. e. $x_i > L$, is computed for the sample.

-4.4.
-Then:

-- if the test statistic does not exceed the pass decision number for the sample size given in the following table, a pass decision is reached for the pollutant, - if the test statistic equals or exceeds the fail decision number for the sample size given in the following table, a fail decision is reached for the pollutant, - otherwise, an additional vehicle is tested and the procedure is applied to the sample with one extra unit.
+For each of the pollutants given in ►C1 section 5.3.1.4 of Annex I, ◀ the following procedure is used (see Figure I/7).Where - L = the limit value for the pollutant, - X_i = the value of the measurement for the i-th vehicle of the sample, - n = the current sample number. - 4.3.
+The test statistic quantifying the number of non-conforming vehicles, i. e. $x_i > L$, is computed for the sample. - 4.4.
+Then: - if the test statistic does not exceed the pass decision number for the sample size given in the following table, a pass decision is reached for the pollutant, - if the test statistic equals or exceeds the fail decision number for the sample size given in the following table, a fail decision is reached for the pollutant, - otherwise, an additional vehicle is tested and the procedure is applied to the sample with one extra unit.